selabhvl/dat250public/expassignments/expass3.md

 ### Introduction

 The goal of this assignment is to get familiar with MongoDB by following its official tutorial.
-This will include some preliminar reading about high level details of MongoDB, performing a local installation on each corresponding machine and setting up a small database where basic CRUD operations will be tested on it.
+This will include some preliminary reading about high level details of MongoDB, performing a local installation on each corresponding machine and setting up a small database where basic CRUD operations will be tested on it.

 If you encounter technical problems during this experiment assignment, then please post your questions and issues on the Canvas discussion forum for the DAT250 course: https://hvl.instructure.com/courses/13451/discussion_topics/103071